eolme/i18nano/README.md

 ## Concurrent features

-If you use react 18 it is recommended to use `unstable_transition`.
+If you use react 18 it is recommended to use `transition`.
 Then when you switch languages, the last downloaded translation will be displayed instead of the loader.

 ## Split